Global Sports Nutrition Market By Type, By Application, By Segmentation, By Region, And By Country 2021 – 2023

 RECOVERY AND OPPORTUNITIES

-Lacklustre performance likely over the forecast period as product use remains restricted to bodybuilders and athletes

-International companies to remain dominant through import activity over the forecast period
+Return to active lifestyles set to boost growth over the forecast period

 CATEGORY DATA